Email Surf n Sol facebook Email Email Email Email twitter facebook twitter Blog twitter facebook

 Hike Diamond Head

-In addition to surfing and yoga, we offer a guided hike to the top of Diamond Head Crater to provide you with an opportunity to get a workout while exploring one of Hawaii's most famous landmarks.
+In between surfing and yoga, take an afternoon to hike to the top of Diamond Head Crater, which provides an opportunity to get a workout while exploring one of Hawaii's most famous landmarks.
 The entire hike is 1.75 miles in length and climbs to an elevation of 762 feet.
 Upon reaching the top, you will be afforded a great view overlooking all of Honolulu and Waikiki Bay.
 This is one of the most popular attractions in Honolulu, and it is a definite must-do while you are visiting.

 Diamond Head Geology